 Minnie Van Use and Cost

-UPDATE: I’ve now heard from friends firsthand that the cost is a $20 flat fee, one way, to any destination on Walt Disney World property.
-There are no time constraints or mileage limitations.
+UPDATE: I’ve now heard the cost is a $25 flat fee, one way, to any destination on Walt Disney World property.
+There are no time constraints or mileage limitations as long as on Disney resort property.

 As I was told from our original Cast Member during our trip, they still cannot accept tips.